meow87wang/CTF-Write-Up/jailCTF-2024/README.md

 Ultimately, we want to build `eval("eval(input()")`.
 Because the ascii value of "eval" is odd, even, odd, even.

-The table lists import elements we can use to build the exploitation.
+The table lists import elements we can use to build the payload.

 | char          | ord%2 |
 | ------------- | ----- |